MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-2016.md

 ### Site folders view
 <a name="folders"> </a>

-For more information, see "Site folders" in [The OneDrive Blog](https://go.microsoft.com/fwlink/?LinkID=620285&amp;clcid=0x4809).
+For more info, see "Site folders" in [The OneDrive Blog](https://go.microsoft.com/fwlink/?LinkID=620285&amp;clcid=0x4809).

 ### Sites page pinning
 <a name="pin"> </a>